Karen M. Blum

 Suffolk University Law School

-Karen Blum began teaching at Suffolk Law School in 1974.
-She has taught in the areas of Civil Procedure, Federal Courts, Civil Rights and Police Misconduct Litigation.
-She received her B.A. in Philosophy from Wells College, a J.D. from Suffolk University Law School and an LL.
-M. from Harvard.
-Professor Blum is a regular faculty participant in § 1983 Civil Rights Programs and Institutes around the country.
-In addition, she serves as a faculty member for workshops sponsored by the Federal Judicial Center for Federal Judges and Federal Magistrate Judges.
-Professor Blum has authored numerous articles in the section 1983 area and is a co-author, along with Michael Avery, David Rudovsky, and Jennifer Laurin, of the treatise Police Misconduct: Law and Litigation.
-As a Professor Emerita, Professor Blum continues to engage in Section 1983 programs throughout the country and is actively involved in efforts to achieve police reform.
+Karen Blum is a Professor Emerita and Research Professor of Law at Suffolk University Law School where she has taught for over forty years in the areas of Federal Courts, Police Misconduct Litigation, and Civil Procedure.
+She received her B.A. from Wells College, a J.D. from Suffolk University Law School, and an LL.
+M. from Harvard Law School.
+Professor Blum has been a regular faculty participant in Section 1983 Civil Rights Programs and Institutes throughout the United States.
+Since 1990, she has served as a faculty member for workshops sponsored by the Federal Judicial Center for Federal District Court and Federal Magistrate Judges.
+She has authored numerous articles in the Section 1983 area, including a piece entitled Qualified Immunity: Time to Change the Message, 93 Notre Dame L. Rev. 1887 (2018).
+She is co-author, along with Michael Avery, David Rudovsky, and Jennifer Laurin of the treatise Police Misconduct: Law and Litigation.